How the Digital Landscape is Changing for Membership Organisations?

 Build better websites graphic

-Many membership organisations still face a wide range of digital challenges from member engagement to security and integration.
+Many membership organisations still face digital challenges, from member engagement to security and integration.

-Membership websites need to be designed in such a way that they address these challenges, ensuring that members are engaged, communications are effective, data is secure, and the website is easy to use.
+Membership websites need to be designed to address these challenges, ensuring that members are engaged, communications are effective, data is secure, and the website is easy to use.

-However, the digital landscape is constantly evolving, and membership organisations need to keep up with these changes to remain relevant and effective.
-Here are a number of areas for consideration.
+However, the digital landscape is constantly evolving, and membership organisations must keep up with these changes to remain relevant and effective.
+Here are some areas for consideration.

 Mobile-First Approach

 Adopt a mobile-first approach to website design, which creates a better user experience by beginning the design process by prioritising mobile devices and then adapting to larger screens.
-If this isn't standard for your web agency you've got a problem.
+If this isn't standard for your web agency, you'll have a problem.

 72.5% of people will access the internet solely with their phones in 2025